raystack/frontier/docs/docs/authz/permission.md

 ### Predefined Project Permissions

-Includes a list of Shield's predefined permissions at the project level.
+Includes a list of Frontier's predefined permissions at the project level.

 | **Permission Name**              | **Permission Title**        | **Description**                                                             |
 | -------------------------------- | --------------------------- | --------------------------------------------------------------------------- |